-1 or to ZnPr then press the Menu Select button directly below ZnPr to enter Program Zone screen.

-The display shows the dynamic channels list.

-- 3 Press the Menu Select button below Exit to return to Home screen.
+- 1 or or to ZnPr then press the Menu Select button directly below ZnPr to enter Program Zone screen. - The display shows the dynamic channels list. - 2 or to the saved dynamic channel then press the Menu Select button directly below Del.
+The display shows Channel deleted screen. - 3 Press the Menu Select button below Exit to return to Home screen.